Multi-Domain Supervised Contrastive Learning for UAV Radio-Frequency Open-Set Recognition: Experiments

 \subsection{Comparison of Different Algorithms}

-Here, we focus on the performance comparison of different state-of-the-art open-set recognition algorithms.
-We compare the proposed Open-RFNet with Open-RFNet-B \cite{bendale2016towards}, Open-RFNet-G \cite{ge2017generative}, S3R model \cite{yu2024open} and UIOS model \cite{wang2023uncertainty}.
-First, we compare the proposed Open-RFNet with the open-set recognition S3R and UIOS models, and the results are shown in Table \ref{table_7}.
+Here, we focus on comparing different state-of-the-art open-set recognition algorithms.
+To ensure clarity, we first describe the models involved in this comparison.
+The Open-RFNet is the proposed model based on the IG-OpenMax algorithm.
+Open-RFNet-B follows the same feature extraction pipeline but replaces IG-OpenMax with the classical OpenMax algorithm \cite{bendale2016towards}.
+Open-RFNet-G further replaces the open-set module with the G-OpenMax method \cite{ge2017generative}.
+In addition, S3R \cite{yu2024open} and UIOS \cite{wang2023uncertainty} are two state-of-the-art open-set recognition methods, and we reproduce their models strictly following the configurations described in their original papers.
+Furthermore, Open-RFNet-S3R-O and Open-RFNet-UIOS-O denote the variants where the open-set module in Open-RFNet is replaced by the S3R and UIOS algorithms, respectively, while keeping the feature extraction network unchanged.
+Based on these definitions, we compare the proposed Open-RFNet with Open-RFNet-B, Open-RFNet-G, the S3R model, and the UIOS model to evaluate open-set recognition performance under consistent settings.
+First, we compare the proposed Open-RFNet with the open-set recognition S3R and UIOS models, and the results are shown in Table~\ref{table_7}.
 The red values in the parentheses of the table represent the performance differences.
 It can be found that the KUR of the S3R model is extremely high, and can almost recognize the unknown classes with 100$\%_{}$ accuracy, but it performs poorly in terms of KAR, which is only 90.86$\%_{}$.
 Moreover, there is a large difference in the recognition accuracy of various classes.
 In particular, the recognition accuracies of the classes T0011, T0100, and T0111 are all less than 80$\%_{}$.
 On the contrary, Open-RFNet performs well on the known classes, with each recognition accuracy of class above 90$\%_{}$ and an overall recognition accuracy of 95.12$\%_{}$.
 For the UIOS model, its KAR is close to that of the the Open-RFNet, but the UAR is 2.16$\%_{}$ lower than that of Open-RFNet, which indicates that its recognition ability for the unknown samples is weaker than that of the Open-RFNet.
 Next, to further evaluate the performance of the proposed IG-Openmax algorithm, we compare the Open-RFNet with Open-RFNet-B, Open-RFNet-G, Open-RFNet-S3R-O, and Open-RFNet-UIOS-O algorithms, where the abbreviations S3R-O and UIOS-O denote the open-set algorithms of the S3R and the UIOS models.
-The results are shown in Table \ref{table_8}.
+The results are shown in Table~\ref{table_8}.
 The red values in the parentheses of the table represent the performance differences.
 For the Open-RFNet, compared with the OpenMax algorithm, the IG-OpenMax algorithm increases the UAR by 2.24$\%_{}$, and compared with the G-OpenMax algorithm, the UAR increases by 2.96$\%_{}$, with the KAR also remaining almost unchanged.
 The IG-OpenMax algorithm can effectively improve the recognition performance of the unknown classes without compromising the recognition performance of the known classes.
 Compared with the S3R-O and UIOS-O algorithms, the IG-OpenMax algorithm shows improvements in both the KAR and UAR.
 Moreover, the UIOS-O algorithm cannot recognize the unknown classes based on the Open-RFNet structure, where the performance gap reaches 93.98\%.
 The significant performance differences between the UIOS-O and the S3R-O algorithms arise from both the model structure and the loss function, as well as the training strategy.
 The UIOS-O and S3R-O algorithms have to revise the loss functions for subsequent open-set recognition during model training, whereas the proposed IG-OpenMax algorithm only uses the commonly cross-entropy loss function, which is more versatile and has lower training overhead.